eraming/solo2-/README.md

-instructions for running:
+instructions for running in CLI:

-run manage.py in terminal with `python manage.py`, specifying `build` after the command, or `new` in order to generate a new file in `contents`
+run `python manage.py`, specifying `build` after the command, or `new` in order to generate a new file in `contents`